Middle-earth: Shadow of War: Development

-Monolith Productions returned to lead the development of the sequel.
+After the success of Middle-earth: Shadow of Mordor, Monolith Productions returned to lead the development of the sequel.
 Creative director Michael De Plater said that the development of Shadow of Mordor was a learning study for Monolith in how to make open world games, and the development team limited themselves in the scope of what they could deliver for that game.
 With those lessons learned, de Plater said that Monolith was able to take a bolder step forward for Shadow of War, saying "[t]his was our ambition to do the big, blockbuster version of the ideas we'd begun to explore in the first game.
 It's kind of our Terminator 2 to Terminator."
-Monolith upgraded their game engine named LithTech from Shadow of Mordor to the Firebird engine, which can support large-scale battles and more complex features in the nemesis system.
+Monolith upgraded their game engine, named LithTech, from Shadow of Mordor, to the Firebird engine, which can support large-scale battles and more complex features in the nemesis system.

-The team wanted the game's story to "evoke some of the most iconic and epic elements" in Lord of the Rings and The Hobbit.
+The team wanted the game's story to "evoke some of the most iconic and epic elements" in The Lord of the Rings and The Hobbit.
 They created battle systems that enable large-scale battles where parts of the battle would be managed by the various Followers that the player has recruited, thus allowing the player to still focus on the violence and brutality of close-quarter combat.
 In addition, the team would weave these moments into the story of the game, and provide context for the nemesis system, whose ultimate goal was to facilitate Talion's complete conquest of Mordor.
-Explaining why the story deviated from Lords of the Ring canon, de Plater described the story as an "adaptation" of the books.
+Explaining why the story deviated from the Lords of the Ring canon, de Plater described the story as an "adaptation" of the books.
 While the team wanted to capture the spirit of Middle-earth as much as possible, the team created an original story that explores "the darker side of Tolkien's works".
-As the game takes place in the decades between the end of The Hobbit and Fellowship of the Ring, the team believed that they can fill in some missing details without impacting the wider story depicted in Tolkien's novels, as this period was relatively less explored in fiction.
-The team further compared the game to Rogue One, in which the story of Shadow of War would lead into the events of The Lord of the Rings.
-The story was also designed to be accessible, and players need not to play Shadow of Mordor or understand any of the Tolkien's work before playing Shadow of War.
-The "Shadow Wars" endgame mode was created with the intention of giving players more reasons to continue playing the game and exploring the nemesis system after the completion of the main story.
-The bonus ending in the game was compared to the Knightfall ending in Batman: Arkham Knight, as the team expected only a small percentage of players to unlock this final ending.
+As the game takes place in the decades between the end of The Hobbit and The Fellowship of the Ring, the team believed that they could fill in some missing details without impacting the wider story depicted in Tolkien's novels, as this period was relatively less explored in fiction.
+The team further compared the game to the Star Wars movie Rogue One, whereby the story of Shadow of War would lead into the events of The Lord of the Rings.
+The story was also designed to be accessible, and players need not play Shadow of Mordor or understand any of the Tolkien's work before playing Shadow of War.
+The "Shadow Wars" endgame mode was created with the intention of giving players more reasons to continue playing the game and explore the nemesis system after they complete the main story.
+The team expected only a small percentage of players to unlock this final ending.